 Certification & Installation

-Currently all our stoves are ULC-cerfied for Canada except the America (being replaced by the ULC-certified Alaska), Clasica, and the Salamander Range.
-If you would like to know how to legally install these models in Canada please read on: tens of thousands of non-certified stoves are legally used in all provinces.
+Currently all our stoves except 2 are ULC-cerfied for Canada.
+To install them simply follow their manuals.
+The 2 uncertified stoves are Lacunza Clasica and Salamander Range.
+If you would like to know how to legally install these 2 models in Canada please read on: tens of thousands of non-certified stoves are legally used in all provinces.

 This guide is meant only as a reference based on our research and understanding, we invite you to research the laws in your locality.
 We also recommend discussing the installation with your installer prior to purchasing any stove.